GonzalesMatthew/trunk-project/README.md

 * Established hooks to store students in an array
 * Utilized useEffect to read the URL with a fetch promise only when App initially renders
 * Used .map() to create cards for each student (Material-ui -- note: could have also used react-strap/bootstrap, but I started using material and enjoy the styling more)
+* Built a StudentCards component to house what each student card should contain

 ### Replicate student cards styling
 * Imported Raleway from Google Fonts